datasith/EduKits/README.md

 When students are free to invent and create, they begin to see technology as a set of tools for solving real-world problems, and in the process, they take their learning to the next level.

-The use of programmable electronics as a hands-on learning tool makes for an excellen creative medium for advancing teaching and learning.
+The use of programmable electronics as a hands-on learning tool makes for an excellent creative medium for advancing teaching and learning.
 The curricula and resources are designed specifically to help today’s students build skills for the creative and digital economy — critical thinking, collaboration, communication, curiosity, problem solving and invention.

 ### Built With
 <p align="center">